 Alas, the Reign saw their Kelly Cup hopes come to an end in the next round, as they were eliminated for the second straight season by the Idaho Steelheads.

-Nevertheless, the future looks bright for the Ontario Reign.
 The team continued to build on its sterling reputation as a premier ECHL club in 2012-13, receiving recognition as the ECHL Ticket Department of the Year for the second time in three seasons.

 On May 30, 2013, the Reign announced a secondary affiliation with the NHL’s Winnipeg Jets and the AHL’s St. John’s IceCaps.